HMS-Analytical-Software/GitAlchemist/README.md

 ## Getting Started with Autogit

 We assume python and git are installed on your local machine.
-You can then execute all tasks in the prepared `configs` by following the below commands:
+You can execute all tasks in the prepared `configs` directory by following the below commands:

 ```bash
 git pull https://github.com/HMS-Analytical-Software/Autogit.git